AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 The fact that the property is `lazy` means that the default value will only be computed later, at a time when `self` will already be fully initialized, that's why it's ok to access `self` there — contrary to when you give default values to non-`lazy` properties which gets evaluated during the init phase.

-ℹ️ _Immdiately-applied closures, like the one used for the default values of `lazy` variables above, [are automatically `@noescape`](https://twitter.com/jckarter/status/704100315587477504).
+ℹ️ _Immediately-applied closures, like the one used for the default values of `lazy` variables above, [are automatically `@noescape`](https://twitter.com/jckarter/status/704100315587477504).
 This means that there is no need to use `[unowned self]` in that closure: there won't even be a reference cycle here._

 ## lazy let?